aarondwi/aarondwi.github.io/NotYet.md

 ## non-technical

 1. Stupid tech decisions and politics opening lots of new companies and job markets
-2. `Machine is cheap, dev is expensive` mantra only apply to country with high-value currency
+2. `Machine is cheap, dev is expensive` mantra only apply to country with high salary